• Skip to primary navigation

 Recipe Tips

-• For these biscuits, you will get a different texture depending on what oats are used.
+• When making this oat cookie recipe, you will get a different texture depending on what oats are used.
 If you use jumbo oats then you will make a flatter crispier biscuit.
-If you use regular rolled outs which are slight broken down then you will make a chewy and chunkier biscuit.
+If you use regular rolled outs which are slightly broken down then you will make a chewy and chunkier biscuit.

 • If your biscuits are too chunky when you remove them from the oven then you can slightly press down on them using the back of spoon before they cool.